How to Clean a Fresh Water Aquarium Efficiently

-Caution with electrical gadgets
+Caution with Electrical Gadgets

 Do not make a habit of changing more than 20 % of the water.
-The fish will hate you for udjusting their climate too drastically.
+The fish will hate you for adjusting their climate too drastically.
 To estimate 20% of the water, measure the distance from the top water level to the gravel surface and divide by five.
 Put a mark with a felt pen or tape on the lower fifth, above the gravel.
 All the water from the surface of the gravel to the mark is 20% of all the water in the tank and this is the water you want to throw out.
-This is an estimate really because the gravel is soaked in water, but we are assuming here that this is a negligible amount.
-All the water above that mark is 80% and you do not want to change it.
+This is an estimate really because the gravel is soaked in water, but we are assuming here that the water in the gravel is a negligible amount.
+All the water above that mark is 80% and that is the water you want to retain.
 How do you remove the lower 20% and leave the upper 80%?
-Remove it.
-Syphon some of the top water into a bucket, then remove the fish and drop them into the backet.
-Syphon the rest into the bucket with the fish and leave your 20% of unwanted water in the tank.
+Remove it the *0 % by Siphoning into a bucket, taking care not to stir the filth in the bottom of the tank.
+Place a finger on the end of the siphoning tube so that you can close it if a fish wonders too close, otherwise it will be sucked into the tube if it is small enough.
+Before you get to the mark that indicates when to stop siphoning, remove the fish one by one and add them to the water that is to be retained in a bucket.
+Siphon the rest of the water into the bucket that now has fish and leave your 20% of unwanted water in the tank.
 You must do this operation as fast and gently as you can without stirring the dirt too much.
 You want the fish to be in 80% crystal clear water in the bucket for now.

 Last out first in

-Chlorine is not good for the fish’s gills
+Chlorine is Not Good for the Fish’s Gills

 1. Allow the water to just sit in an open bucket for three to four days.
 Chlorine turns into gas and escapes.

-I prefer the first option though I have used all the three methods in different circimstances.
+I prefer the first option though I have used all the three methods under different circumstances.
 If the water has been sitting in the same house as the fish tank, it will also be more or less the same temperature as the water in the tank.
 Fish do not like too big a change in temperatures very suddenly.
 It is okay if the temperature change is gradual.